How Student Loans Work

 For federal, interest rates are set by the United States Congress.
 Federal products come at fixed interest rates, meaning they will not fluctuate over time.
 On the other hand, private lenders will often offer you variable interest rates.
 Variable interest rates may seem appealing, as they begin with very low interest rates, however as interest rates increase towards the end of your term, they may end up costing more overall.
 Private lenders will examine your credit score to determine the interest rate on your balance.

 Lastly, in many cases, interest will be deferred until after you graduate.
 This means that you will begin accruing interest once you have graduated and are required to start paying back your oustanding balance.
 This may not be the case with all private lenders.
 Some charge interest starting at the time of disbursement of funds.
 You should carefully review the terms when shopping around with private lenders.

-Before taking out debt, you need to understand what your options are.
+Before taking out debt, you need to understand how student loans work and what your options are:

 The United States Government offers several student programs.
 The William D. Ford Federal Direct Program currently offers three different choices: Direct Subsidized , Direct Unsubsidized, and Direct PLUS.
 Direct Consolidation allow borrowers to utilize several types of federal options.

 The basic eligibility requirements for all three types of federal options are the same.
 Some of these include being enrolled at least half-time or being accepted into a qualifying degree program.
 Individuals applying for one will have to go through the Free Application for Federal Student Aid (FAFSA).